apifortress/Bloodhound-modules/fortress-forwarder/README.md

 ### FortressForwarderSerializerActor

-Serializes the API conversation using the default AFtheM implementation and forwards the result via HTTP.
+Serializes the API conversation using the default Bloodhound implementation and forwards the result via HTTP.
 While the module has been originally designed to work with the API Fortress suite, it can easily be used with any other system.

 **class:** `com.apifortress.afthem.modules.fortressforwarders.actors.sidecars.serializers.FortressForwarderSerializerActor`